Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 You can change [Furo's CSS variable values](https://github.com/pradyunsg/furo/tree/main/src/furo/assets/styles/variables) by setting them in the `body` rule at the top.
 When introducing our own CSS variables, prefix it with `--qiskit` for clarity, e.g. `--qiskit-top-nav-bar-height`.

 ### How to update the Furo version
-Update the version in `setup.py`.
+Update the version in `pyproject.toml`.
 Always pin to an exact version of Furo.

 However, when updating, closely analyze each commit in the release to check for any changes that would break our fork.
 We want to make sure that our HTML files are always in sync with Furo.
 If they have made any changes, then add them back to our copy of the file.